 iRobot Roomba i7 vs. 980 — Things in Common

-iRobot Home App – Both the iRobot Roomba i7 and 980 are able to connect to WiFi, and the ability to get online opens up a host of useful features through iRobot Home app.
+iRobot Home App – When it comes to app control, there’s little to no difference between the iRobot Roomba 980 vs. i7.
+Both models are able to connect to WiFi, and the ability to get online opens up a host of useful features through iRobot Home app.
 This application is the primary way you’ll control your vacuum.
 Whether you’re setting a schedule, kicking off a manual cleaning session, or calling for a spot clean in a particularly dirty area, you’ll have access to all the controls in one convenient location.

 Another perk of using the iRobot Home app is the ability to control your vacuum from wherever you can get online.
 While you might have your Roomba set on a regular schedule, plans frequently change.
 It’s always nice to be able to start your vacuum on a manual clean while you’re wrapping up work so you can come home to a freshly cleaned floor.